 - Have fun with the cheese.
-I used mozzarella (it was fitting for the Italian vibe of this pasta salad, but it was also maaaaybe because it’s what I had), but provolone or cheddar would also be delicious.
+I chose mozzarella (it was fitting for the Italian vibe of this pasta salad and it’s what I had) but smoked provolone or fresh mozzarella are delicious, too.

-Happy BarBQing friends!
-You are going to adore this salad.
+Happy BBQing, friends!
+You are going to love this salad.
 I can’t wait to make it again.

-- Bruschetta Orzo Pasta Salad (I loooove orzo!)
+- Bruschetta Orzo Pasta Salad (I love orzo!)

 - Greek Pasta Salad with Feta

 - 10 ounces spinach or cheese tortellini (dried, refrigerated, or frozen)

 - 1 cup diced green bell pepper (about 1 large bell pepper)